CnesUvsqAstroide/ASTROIDE/README.md

     SELECT * FROM (SELECT table.source_id, table.ipix, table2.ipix FROM table JOIN table2 ON 1=CONTAINS(point('icrs',table.ra,table.dec),circle('icrs',table2.ra,table2.dec,0.01))) AS t;

 Please consider that ASTROIDE translates these three types of queries into internal representation.
-ASTROIDE doesn't translate all features of ADQL language.
+ASTROIDE does not translate all features of ADQL language.
-For example, the second KNN query is translated into an equivalent query as follows:
+For example, the second kNN query is translated into an equivalent query as follows:

     == Translated Query ==
     SELECT t.ra , t.dec , t.dist